-Casablanca is a heady mix of architecture treasures that glisten with gold in the sunshine and dusty, old buildings.
+Casablanca is a hefty mix of architectural treasures that glisten with gold in the sunshine and near-decrepit old buildings.
 A sprawling city that brims with a cosmopolitan flair, Casablanca is Morocco's largest city and most hectic port.

 Sitting on the country's Atlantic coast, it blends a frenetic lifestyle with stylish restaurants and vibrant shopping opportunities, opening up in a destination that slowly starts living up to its Western counterparts.